Category: Texas

 Guten Tag!
 Willkommen to Fredericksburg!
 Sprechen Sie Deutsch?

-The language the German settlers brought with them to this area back in the 1800s can still be heard and seen in most of the signs and buildings around town and if you listen carefully, you can even hear it when you listen to the locals.
-The building in the photo above is called Vereins Kirche and has been a church, a fort, storehouse, meeting hall, library, and office before becoming the museum it is now.
+The language the German settlers brought with them to this area back in the 1800s can still be seen in most of the signs and buildings around town and if you listen carefully, you can even hear it when you listen to the locals.
+The building in the photo above is called Vereins Kirche and has been a church, a fort, a storehouse, a meeting hall, a library, and an office before becoming the museum it is now.
 It was first built as a church but was demolished in 1896 and was rebuilt in 1935 and is considered a landmark for the city of Fredericksburg.

-and be prepared for some amazing food!
-The two pictures above are from a place called The Old German Bakery.
+If you get to visit Fredericksburg, come hungry and be prepared for some amazing food!
+The pictures above are from a place called The Old German Bakery.
 We found it close to the end of our stay which was a bummer.
 I would have loved to have eaten there a few more times!
 We ate at several locations during our nine day visit and only once did we get a meal that was just so-so.
+We found some seriously cool places to indulge in our love of German food!

 If German food isn’t your thing…never fear!
 We also found some of the best burgers we’ve had there.
-The one above is from a place called Alamo Springs Cafe.
-It’s out in the middle of nowhere
+The one above is from a place called Alamo Springs Café.
+It’s out in the middle of nowhere and has some amazingly good onion rings!
+It’s definitely worth the drive if you’re anywhere in the area.

 It doesn’t really look that impressive.
 Just a regular burger.
 But then you bite into it and you realize you’ve stumbled on to greatness.
 Now, I’ll be honest here…we were interested in this place initially because of the name.
 Jennie’s Smoked Burgers & Tornado Fries.
 And come on…smoked burgers… Guys, these are amazing burgers.
 They’re made from smoked brisket.
-Mr. Man has declared that these burgers are his absolute favorite.
+Charles has declared that these burgers are his absolute favorite.
 I kind of agree with him.
 I know we say we found the best burger a lot…we love burgers…but if I had to choose one to eat the rest of my life…it would be this burger.

 We did other things besides eat our selves silly.
 I promise.
 We visited the Lyndon B. Johnson National Historic Park.
-The photo above is his house on his ranch.
+The photo above is his house on the ranch.
 The house became known as “The Texas White House” because he spent more time there than at the DC White House.

 We took a tour of the inside of the house.
 If you go, I really suggest you do the tour.
 The stories they tell of LBJ, the house, and the staff are interesting and really give you an insight as to what life was like for him.
 See the pie on the stove?
 It’s not a real pie, they leave it there because of the significance of it.
 On November 22, 1963 the staff were all preparing for some very special guests that were to arrive the next day.
 The guest had never had pecan pie.
 As the pie was coming out of the oven, the House got a call to let them know that they were now all employed in the President’s house.
 LBJ was the new President because JFK had been assassinated.
 JFK was scheduled to come to the house the next day.
 They’d been preparing for him.

 We also got to hear about LBJ’s love of phones and televisions.
 Basically, anything that would give him information about what was going on in the world.
 There were phones in every single room of this house.
+And I do mean…every…single…room.
+Can you imagine what he would have been like with today’s technology?

 We also visited the Johnson City part of the LBJ National Historic Park to see his childhood home.
 I won’t put any pics up since this post is already picture heavy.
 But it was very interesting to hear stories of the boy LBJ was.
 It really seems as though he was destined to be President.